prashantyadav95/prashantyadav95/README.md

 - 💬 Ask me about **Python | Django Development**

-- 📫 How to reach me **prashant.12band@gmail.com**
+- 📫 How to reach me **: prashant.12band@gmail.com**

-- ⚡ Fun fact **I can Play Guitar and Sing as well.
-I Like to Interact with people all over world, also have friends almost in every Continent(not Antarctica).
-U+1F642**
+- ⚡ Fun fact **: I can Play Guitar and Sing as well.
+I Like to Interact with people all over world**

 <h3 align="left">Connect with me:</h3>
 <p align="left">